espisepi/react-three-sepinaco/gestion_conocimiento/diario.md

 - Instalar libreria de fisicas phyjs y poner en componente ejemplo de vehicle physics.
 -- https://lo-th.github.io/phy/docs/index.html#manual/Installation
+-- npm install --save phy-engine
+-- Option 1 _ Copy to public
+Phy use worker so if you use compact option you have to copy node_modules/phy-engine/compact/ to your /public folder Or if you use non compact copy node_modules/phy-engine/build/ to your /public folder -- Option 2 _ add vite.config.js create vite.config.js file on root with this code import { defineConfig } from 'vite';
+export default defineConfig({
+  optimizeDeps: {
+    exclude: ['phy-engine'],
+  },
+})
+And on init use this setting
+phy.init({ type:'HAVOK', worker:true, useLocal:true, useModule:true, scene:scene, callback:init });

 - Añadir pagina principal home para seleccionar apps